inna-arabejo/social-media-mongodb/README.md

 #### Step 5

 Start the application:
-In the command line, enter `'npm run start'`.
+In the command line, enter `'npm run start'` or `'node server.js'`.
 As long as there are no errors, this should start the server and run it at http://localhost:3001

 ## Usage